Ecuador

 • Tourism potential (flora, fauna, heritage)

-• Climate diversity allowing crop diversification
+• Climate diversity allowing crop diversification (banana, cocoa, plants and flowers)

 • Marine resources: number one exporter of shrimp and prawn